socrata/datasync/guides/quick-start.md

 Navigate to the DataSync [download page]({{site.root}}/datasync/releases}}, and download the latest version.

 ### Step 2: Boot DataSync
-Launch DataSync navigating to the folder containing the Datasync1.5.jar that you downloaded previously and run the following command:
+Launch DataSync navigating to the folder containing the Datasync JAR file that you downloaded previously and run the following command:

 ```
-java -jar datasync1.5.jar
+java -jar datasync.jar
 ```

 ### Step 3: Enter authentication details